nbpayne/dp-nickpayne/musicians-packages.md

 {% endcapture %}

 {% capture musicVideoMid %}
+Complete production of a professional music video.
+Includes brainstorming a great idea, pre-production, shooting and post.
+We give ourselves more room for creativity by shooting footage in two different locations.

 - Music video shot in 2 locations
 - 10 minute Behind The Scenes interview video about the song and the making of the music video
 - 12 reels to support the promotion of your video for three months